Many businesses make the mistake of trying to appeal to everyone with their marketing efforts. But the truth is, you can’t be everything to everyone.

 Research, research, research.

 Next up?
 Research!
-A lot of people get scared off by the word "research," but really, it just means looking up relevant information online and seeing if there's anything that will help with your target market (or even just help YOU!).
+A lot of people get scared off by the word “research,” but it just simply means looking up relevant information online and seeing if there’s anything that will help with your target market.

 Check out social media platforms like Instagram and Facebook for current trends in their respective industries, read articles on niche blogs, look at what similar products are selling well right now (and why), go through Google Trends over time, and search Google Maps for local businesses that might be a good fit.
 There’s no shortage of information out there, and the more you know, the better equipped you’ll be to identify and reach your target market.

-Next, research the demographics and psychographics of your customers—this will help you develop the perfect avatar for them in mind.
-You'll want to know what kind of person they are, how old they are, where they live and work, their income level, their interests (and passions), and more.
+Next, research the demographics and psychographics of your customers.
+This will help you develop the perfect avatar for them in mind.
+Building a detailed customer profile by analyzing demographic, psychographic, and behavioral data allows you to create accurate buyer personas that represent your ideal customers.
+You’ll want to know what kind of person they are, how old they are, where they live and work, their income level, their interests (and passions), and more.

 Then find the perfect target customer avatar: someone who fits all the above criteria perfectly!
 Make sure that this avatar isn’t just some idealistic version of yourself—there’s no point in making something if no one will buy it!